einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 <a id="stylingdivs"></a>
 ## 5. Styling the Divs

-Previously, we'd assigned ID selectors to each `<div>` element below our navbar.
-We'll use these selectors give our divs unique properties.
+Previously, we'd assigned **class** selectors and **ID** selectors to each `<div>` element below our navbar.
+Now we'll use these selectors to give our divs unique properties.

+In your CSS, let's first define some _global properties_ — that all our divs will have in common.

+Remember: our class selector for these particular divs is "stuff".
+Type the following:

+{% highlight css %}
+div.stuff {
+  width: 250px;
+  /* height: fit-content; */
+  word-wrap: break-word;
+  overflow: auto;
+  text-align: left;
+  border-width: 1px;
+  border-style: dotted;
+  border-color: black;
+  float: left;
+  margin: 10px;
+  padding: 5px;
+}
+{% endhighlight %}

+The selector `div.stuff` will therefore set rules for any `<div>`s with the class selector `.stuff`.

+First we set the `width:` property to 250px — in other words, each div will be a column 250 pixels wide.
+Notice that the `height:` property is commented out.
+I left this commented out so you'd notice it was missing!
+Instead, we've defined the `word-wrap:` property and set its value to `break-word`, and we've given the `overflow:` property a value of `auto`.
+These will ensure the size of our divs will conform to the size of its contents.
+If we put 3 paragraphs (`<p></p>`) of text inside one div, and then 5 paragraphs inside another, then each div will only take up the amount of space needed for each block of paragraph text.
+You'll see this in action when we load our divs up with body text later...

+But for now, remember that these properties are _global_ and will apply to all of our divs grouped together into the class "stuff."

+Next, let's define _unique_ properties for individual divs, defined by their individual ID selectors.

-In your CSS, first set up a series of individual ID selectors for each div.
-Leave them "blank" for now, meaning don't write any rules inside them (properties & values):
+Set up ID selectors for each one in your CSS.
+Leave them "blank" for now; don't write any rules yet:

 {% highlight css %}
 div#first {